Kalixie/Differential-analysis-and-functional-annotation---Yeast-Biofilm/README.md

 </div>

 The results of the heatmaps generated depict how specific gene logfoldchange values vary between stages for the top 20 differentially expressed genes.
-One group of genes was highly expressed in Early samples and downregulated in Thin and Mature stages which included genes such as YGR088W and YGR087C.
-Another group showed the opposite trend, with low expression in Early stages and higher expression in Mature stages, and included genes such as YNR073C and YNR072W.
+Certain genes were highly expressed in Early samples and downregulated in Thin and Mature stages which included genes such as YGR088W and YGR087C (Table 2 & Figure 3).
+Another group showed the opposite trend, with low expression in Early stages and higher expression in Mature stages, and included genes such as YNR073C and YNR072W (Table 2 & Figure 3).

 </div>